CamilleScholtz/ebuilds/README.md

 fvwm
 ----
-FVWM ebuild with a bunch of patched added (vanille useflag).
+FVWM ebuild with a bunch of patches added (vanille useflag).

 mozplugger
 ----------